pivotal/docs-tap/tap-gui/troubleshooting.md

 ### Cause

-This issue is caused because the catalog plugin can't read the Git location of your catalog definition files.
+This issue is caused because the catalog plug-in can't read the Git location of your catalog definition files.

 ### Solution